pr-Mais/dartpad_workshops/firestore_type_safety_with_converter/0_introduction_to_flutterfire_and_firestore/instructions.md

 # Introduction to FlutterFire and Firestore

-> 💡 if you get stuck, click on **show solution** button below then run the code to see the final result in this step.
+> 💡 If you get stuck, click on the **“Show Solution”** button below, then run the code to see the final result in this step.

 FlutterFire stands for **Flutter + Firebase**.
 It's a collection of plugins and packages to integrate and use Firebase in Flutter applications.

 **Firestore** is one of Firebase's popular products, it's a NoSQL real-time database.
 There's another database option in Firebase, which is the **Real-time Database**.
-To understand the difference between them, [this's a nice guide](https://firebase.google.com/docs/database/rtdb-vs-firestore) to help you decide which one is suitable for your use case.
+To understand the difference between them, [this is a nice guide](https://firebase.google.com/docs/database/rtdb-vs-firestore) to help you decide which one is suitable for your use case.

 In this workshop, we will talk about Firestore only.
 We will learn how to write effective and type-safe Firestore queries in Flutter, with techniques to parse the data from and back to Firestore.